Bryce-Davidson/Data-Structures/Lists/README.md

 ## Each Implementation of List

-1. a constructor for creating an empty list
+1. A constructor for creating an empty list
-2. an operation for testing whether or not a list is empty
+2. An operation for testing whether or not a list is empty
-3. an operation for prepending an entity to a list
+3. An operation for prepending an entity to a list
-4. an operation for appending an entity to a list
+4. An operation for appending an entity to a list
-5. an operation for determining the first component (or the "head") of a list
+5. An operation for determining the first component (or the "head") of a list
-6. an operation for referring to the list consisting of all the components of a list except for its first (this is called the "tail" of the list.)
+6. An operation for referring to the list consisting of all the components of a list except for its first (this is called the "tail" of the list.)
-7. an operation for accessing the element at a given index
+7. An operation for accessing the element at a given index

 ## Implementations